MRSA and Children: What You Should Know

 Draining boil or abscess

 MRSA infections often start at a location where the skin is already visibly broken, such as with a cut or sore.
 They may also occur in places that are usually covered by hair.

-Call your doctor right away if you suspect that a cut is infected or if you notice unusual, painful red bumps or pustules.
-You should not try to drain or treat a MRSA infection on your own.
+Call your health care provider right away if you suspect that your child's cut is infected or if you notice unusual, painful red bumps or pustules.
+Do not try to drain or treat a MRSA infection on your own.
 This can spread the infection to other people or make it worse for your child.
 Instead, cover the suspected infection, wash your hands thoroughly, and call your child's doctor.

 If your child has a skin infection along with signs of a systemic infection, such as a fever, chills, severe headache, and rash, he or she needs immediate medical attention.